 Terms and Conditions and Fee Structure

-- In an unstable market, you may be persuaded by your client to reduce your fees.
+In an unstable market, you may be persuaded by your client to reduce your fees.
 Do not.
-Stick to your guns. - The REC's Aim Hire guide can help you demonstrate the value that a strong recruitment relationship can add. - Ensure your terms and conditions are up-to- date, and your fee structures are clear.
+Stick to your guns.
+Ensure your terms and conditions are up-to-date, and your fee structures are clear.

 Manage your debtors